jorgemht/SQLiteXF/README.md

+# Currently updating the project, the solution is incomplete

 # SQLite

-Example using SQLite in Xamarin Forms 3.6
+Example using SQLite in Xamarin Forms 4.X

 # Tools used
 * [Visual Studio for mac and windows](https://visualstudio.microsoft.com)